Peer Educator Program

 Peer Educators are committed to teaching skills that will help students to reduce the potential for distressful life experiences.
 Students who serve as Peer Educators at CPG help the Clark community by:

-As part of the Peer Educator Internship, students will meet on a weekly basis and receive credit for the internship experience.
-In addition to receiving group supervision regarding their programming and outreach projects, students will also engage in a didactic experience that provides education and training to help increase social, self-management, and helping skills.
+As Peer Educators, students will meet on a weekly basis, receive group supervision regarding their programming and outreach projects, and engage in a didactic experience that provides education and training to help increase social, self-management, and helping skills.

-Students can also become a Peer Educator as a volunteer opportunity.
-If you are interested in becoming a Peer Educator, please email CPG Assistant Director, Shawn McGuirk.
+Students can become a Peer Educator as a volunteer opportunity or for Internship credits.
+If you are interested in becoming a Peer Educator or if you have any questions, please email Anushka Mohapatra.

 Center for Counseling & Personal Growth